richardgirges/express-fileupload/README.md

 * `req.files.foo.truncated`: A boolean that represents if the file is over the size limit
 * `req.files.foo.size`: Uploaded size in bytes
 * `req.files.foo.md5`: MD5 checksum of the uploaded file

+**Notes about braking changes with md5 handling:**

+* Before 1.0.0 `md5` is a MD5 checksum of the uploaded file.
+* In 1.0.0 and till 1.1.1 `md5` value is a function to compute md5 hash[Read about it here.](https://github.com/richardgirges/express-fileupload/releases/tag/v1.0.0-alpha.1).
+* From 1.1.1 it was reverted back to MD5 checksum value and also added full md5 support in case of using temporary files.

 ### Examples
 * [Example Project](https://github.com/richardgirges/express-fileupload/tree/master/example)